Sanugiw/Modelling-and-Analysis-of-Physiological-Systems-/README.md

 # Modelling and Analysis of Physiological Systems

-Welcome to the repository containing coursework and simulations for the **BM2012 - Modelling and Analysis of Physiological Systems** module.

 This repository features MATLAB-based simulations and LaTeX-based documentation that analyze and model core physiological processes.
 Some simulations were built upon **pre-existing models**, adapted for academic use and further analysis.

 ---